 A dead straight Par 4 that’s greatest challenge is the mounded areas around the green.
 There are three or four built up areas in the lead up to the green and while the green is mostly flat you could find yourself with a challenging chip to get there.

 The first Par 3 of the day and a couple of hazards and the slope of the green provide the biggest challenges here.
 One to the front left of the green can be in play if you hit your tee shot short and slightly off target, while the hazard behind the green is fairly close and doesn’t provide much relief if you over hit your first or second shot.
 The green slopes sharply from the centre to the front making for some tough pin placements.

 A short but challenging Par 3 in two regards.
 Firstly, the double bunker protection at the front of the green, both with steep front lips.
 The green itself is long and with a sharp rise up to the second tier providing for some tough putting once you get on there.

 The third of four Par 3’s in a row and one that has a bunker front left of the green and some built up mounds surrounding the front making for some tough chip shots if you don’t get to the green in one.
 The green itself is fairly flat making for some good birdie opportunities if you can get within a nice distance of the pin off the tee.

-The final Par 3 on the course and one where anywhere out to the left in the rough could spell trouble.
+Another Par 3 and one where anywhere out to the left in the rough could spell trouble.
 The rough is littered with trees and built up areas and from that side the green is protected by a bunker making any recovery shot at the pin a difficult one.
 A bunker also sits to the front right of the green and while the green itself is predominently flat, the slight slope downwards around the outside of the green can make for some tricky pin placements on the edge of those slopes.

 We have a 150m practice range area, a bunker/chipping area and also a practice putting green that can all be utilised while at the course.